Generalized-Hydrodynamic approach to Inhomogeneous Quenches: Correlations, Entanglement and Quantum Effects: Quantum Entanglement Generated by Inhomogeneous Quenches

 \section{Quantum Entanglement Generated by Inhomogeneous Quenches}

 The dynamics of quantum correlations are generically very hard to describe exactly, both in homogeneous and inhomogeneous settings.
 This is essentially due to the fact that they go beyond the purely hydrodynamic description that arises at large times.
-For example, although GHD gives us the exact asymptotic values of one-point functions after quenches from bipartite initial states, connected equal-time correlation functions between points located at different rays are subleading in the scaling limit \eqref{eq:inhomoSS} (note, however, that this is not the case for dynamical correlation functions along ballistic light-cones, which are accessible within GHD~\cite{doyon2018exact,moller2020euler}, see also the contribution by Doyon, De Nardis, Medenjak and Panfil in the present Volume).
-In some cases, however, it is possible to recover an effective description for quantum correlations which becomes exact in certain (scaling) regimes.
+For example, although GHD gives us the exact asymptotic values of one-point functions after quenches from bipartite initial states, connected equal-time correlation functions between points located at different rays are subleading in the scaling limit \eqref{eq:inhomoSS}.
+There are, however, some exceptions to this empirical fact where non-trivial correlations can actually be accessed.
+For instance, dynamical correlation functions along ballistic light-cones are indeed accessible within GHD~\cite{doyon2018exact,moller2020euler} (see also the contribution by Doyon, De Nardis, Medenjak and Panfil in the present volume).
+Moreover, as discussed in Sec.~\ref{sec:vPR}, one can recover an effective description for time-dependent quantum correlations for quenches starting from a particular class of initial states.

+In this section we consider another of such remarkable examples.
+In particular we show how, retaining some genuine quantum correlations generated at the time of the quench, one can describe the linear growth of several entanglement measures.
+The key for this to happen is the presence of well-defined quasiparticles protected by integrability.
+After a quantum quench, EPR (Einstein-Podolsky-Rosen) correlations are created between quasiparticles with opposite quasimomenta.
+The balistic propagation of these quasiparticles transports these correlations leading to the growth of entanglement.
+An important remark is that this ``quasiparticle picture'' for the entanglement spreading applies to quenches, both homogeneous and inhomogeneous, in which the steady state is described by a statistical ensemble with finite density of thermodynamic entropy, i.e., entropy per volume.
+For stationary states with zero entropy density entanglement-related quantities exhibit a sublinear growth as function of time which is not captured by this approach (see Sec.~\ref{sec:vPR}).